 It is ultimately the responsibility of the directors to ensure compliance and completion of the Checklist.
 Any person who completes it incorrectly or fraudulently can be held responsible, as follows:

-Should you require advice regarding the compliance checklist do not hesitate to contact us for professional advice.
+Should you require professional advice in this regard, please do not hesitate to contact our offices.

 DISCLAIMER: The material and information contained in this article is for general information purposes only.
 You should not rely upon the material or information in this article as the basis for making any business, legal or other decisions.